 In some cases, extremely strong light emitted by those objects caused physical reactions in the Indians as eye irritation and malaise.

-That’s possible that the world “Kills” would mean disappearance, abduction or being extremely ill, facts that witness report to this day after an UFO encounter.
+That’s possible that the world “Kills” would mean disappearance, abduction or be extremely ill, facts that witness report to this day after a UFO encounter.

 The Boithatah in the native folklore